Movie Review – Battle: Los Angeles

 Plot: When meteors hit around the world, an alien race breaks out and instantly attacks the Earth.
 SSgt.
-Michael Nantz (Aaron Eckhart) leads a group of Marines to save civilians through the devastation, and is one of the last remaining troops to protect Los Angeles.
+Michael Nantz (Aaron Eckhart) leads a group of Marines to save civilians through the devastation.
+His troop are also one of the last remaining to save Los Angeles.

 I’ve never been so frustrated and angry with a filming technique.
 This is like trying to watch a movie while riding a roller coaster.
 I’m not kidding when I say this entire two hour mess is all shaky cam.
 Even when there are two guys talking across a desk, the director goes off his rocker with it.
-It’s a fricking disgrace.
-It’s like he was so afraid of making another run of the mill alien invasion movie, he cops out and just says, “Ohhhhhhhh, if I use shaky cam, people will think this is artsy and different.”
-Screw you.
+It’s like he was so afraid of making another run of the mill alien invasion movie he cops out and just says, “Ohhhhhhhh, if I use shaky cam, people will think this is artsy and different.”
 I wanted to leave ten minutes in because I was literally sick to my stomach at how much the camera was shaking.
-It was sickening to watch, and what makes it even worse is I bet Liebesman was reveling at how cool he thought he was being.
 If I ever see shaky cam again, I’m leaving the theater.
 It’s a disgusting technique, and it needs to stop.
 ENOUGH!!!

-(Minor Spoiler this Paragraph) The predictability of these scenes was embarrassing.
-There’s one moment where the soldiers are storming a building, and it’s really desolate and quiet.
-Uh-oh, something is coming out of the building.
-It’s just a dog.
+The predictability of these scenes was embarrassing.
+There’s one moment where the soldiers are storming a building and it’s really desolate and quiet.
+Uh-oh, something is coming out of the building, but it’s just a dog.
 Gee, I wonder if two seconds later the aliens are going to bust out and start shooting.
 Yup.
 Give me a break.

 The score is just terrible.
 It’s the same damn score you hear in every action movie ever made.
 But it doesn’t even try to do anything different.
 It’s so over the top and dramatic that you might as well have a chorus of people singing “Cliché” in the background.